goose20090/simple_warehouse/NOTES.md

 ### Deliverable 1- Warehouse manager can initialise and visualise a warehouse

-2 commands were specified here: init and view.
+- 2 commands were specified here: init and view.
 It made sense to start with init.

-### Init

-I modified the warehouse class to initialise with 3 instance variables: width (as 0), height (as 0) and layout (as an empty array).
+- I modified the warehouse class to initialise with 3 instance variables: width (as 0), height (as 0) and layout (as an empty array).

-I then wrote a separate init method to accept the width and height as arguments, assign them to their respective instance variables and build a two dimensional array with height and width based on their values.
+- I then wrote a separate init method to accept the width and height as arguments, assign them to their respective instance variables and build a two dimensional array with height and width based on their values.
+Empty 'shelves' would be represented with a '.'

-I realised that I could reuse the logic of a lot of Tic-Tac-Toe board
+- Much of the logic I used for the layout variable was reused from various Tic-Tac-Toe games I'd coded in labs over the past- I noticed the parallel between the two ideas so thought that reviewing the logic there would help me out.

+- This also really helped me in the view command- it gave me certain tricks like reversing my layout 2D array to make sure my co-ordinates were accurate for my coming store, locate and remove commands

+- It was at this point that I wrote unit tests for the view and init commands, it didn't make sense to write them before I had a clear idea of how I was going to represent a warehouse

+- I wrote specs following similar patterns in the pre-existing tests

+### Deliverable 2- Warehouse manager can store crates of product in the warehouse

-# Ideas for improvement
+### Ideas for improvement

-Make the init command more robust.
+Making the init command more robust.
 It currently only accepts 2 numbers as arguments with a whitespace between, it would be good if it could handle other formats e.g. init(3,2) init[3,2] init 3, 2